-- Charcoal – have some charcoal in a non-spill container with holes on the cover.
+Have some charcoal in a non-spill container with holes on the cover.
 Keep this inside your car.

-- Baking Soda – have a cup sit in your car half full with baking soda.
+Have a cup sit in your car half full with baking soda.
 This is a pretty common method that could be tried first.
 You can also sprinkle baking soda over your car mat and seats – just be sure to vacuum in the morning.

-- Newspaper – This is quite intriguing.
+This is quite intriguing.
 Crinkle some newspapers and leave it to sit overnight.
 This works well with smelly shoes and cabinets as well.
 News papers tend to absorb smells but be sure not to stain the interior with its cheap ink.

-- Ammonia – Straight ammonia is known to fight off smoke smell.
+Straight ammonia is known to fight off smoke smell.
 Leave some on a small basin in your car.
 Let it sit over night but don’t drive off with it around.

 You can leave these materials inside your car for a week or do the process every night until the smoke smell greatly reduces.

 These four have had the best feedback but all are generally temporary solutions to the problem of smoke smell.
 These products are all ready to use and instructions should all be available on the back cover.

 This is a general air freshener not limited in car applications.
 Use it with a simple “spray and wait” procedure.

 A range of products offering air sanitizers, air purifiers and air deodorizes.
 The company claims not to cover up the smell but eliminates it – although reviews still suggest short term effects.

 An air freshener with a wide range of scents, offering odor neutralization.
 A few reviews have actually highlighted this product line but then again: short term results.